Joint replacement 2025 – Between innovation and reliability

 Analysis of individual joint loads using AI-based models.

-4.2 Tailored joint replacement
+4.2 Customized joint replacement

-Considering factors such as activity level and lifestyle.
+Consideration of factors such as activity level and lifestyle.

 Future of rehabilitation after joint replacement

-5.1 Virtual physiotherapy
+5.1 Virtual Physiotherapy

-Using VR and AR technologies to guide exercises.
+Use of VR and AR technologies to guide exercises.

-Apps to monitor progress in real time.
+Apps for monitoring progress in real time.

 5.2 Faster mobilization

-Use of minimally invasive techniques reduces postoperative pain and complications.
+The use of minimally invasive techniques reduces postoperative pain and complications.

-Load build-up occurs immediately after the operation.
+Gradual weight-bearing begins immediately after the operation.

-5.3 Long-term support
+5.3 Long-term care

 Networking through digital platforms between patients and doctors.